xcore/sc_multi_uart/doc/component_description.rst

 Module Description
 ==================

 The Multi-UART module consists of Transmit and Receive servers.
-These can be employed independently or togeather based on the application needs.
+These can be employed independently or together based on the application needs.

 Cores
 -----